Avatar

 About

-I am a postdoctoral research fellow in Dr. Ramnik Xavier's lab at the Broad Institute of MIT and Harvard & Massachusetts General Hospital.
-Before my postdoc, I completed my Ph.D. in Bioinformatics and Computational Biology at the University of Minnesota - Twin Cities, where I pursued my doctoral research in Dr. Ran Blekhman's lab .
+I am a Chicago DFI Fellow and postdocotral associate at the University of Chicago.
+Previously, I was a postdoctoral fellow at the Broad Institute of MIT and Harvard.
+I completed my Ph.D. in Bioinformatics and Computational Biology at the University of Minnesota - Twin Cities.

-My research focuses on developing computational approaches to understand the role of host-microbiome interactions in human health and disease.
+My research focuses on using machine learning approaches for understanding host-microbiome interactions.
+I am developing machine learning tools to integrate omics data and electronic health records to shed light on the intricate links between the microbiome and disease.
 As part of my doctoral research, I developed and applied a machine learning-based framework to perform a comprehensive characterization of interactions between the gut microbiome and host gene expression in patients with colorectal cancer, inflammatory bowel disease, and irritable bowel syndrome.
-My Ph.D. work was partially funded by a Doctoral Dissertation Fellowship .
-During my postdoctoral training, I am developing novel multi-omic approaches using microbial genomics and metabolomics data to characterize molecular mechanisms of host-microbiota interactions that influence human health.

 Interests